Kimble County Historical Museum

 Gift shop now open.
 T-shirts, history books, pictures and other memorabilia for sale!

 Visit the museum to see the newest display of Texas Sheep Shearing artifacts and pictures.
 Plans are in progress to build a replica of a shearing shed so a more in depth historical story can be told.
-Donations are appreciated.
-Please contact the museum for more information.

 The annual 700 Springs Tour was once again a success!
-On May 20, 2023, a large group signed up and traveled along the scenic South Llano to the Lee Pfluger ranch and the beautiful water falls.
+On May 20, 2023, a large group signed up and traveled along the scenic South Llano to the Lee Pfluger ranch and the beautiful springs.
 This tour and historical program has been going on over 21 yrs.
 We are grateful to Mr. Lee Pfluger for sharing this beautiful Hill Country Landmark with us.

 Two old OST markers are preserved on the KCHC campus in Junction.